 From Ambelos starts the path to Potamos.
 This trail crosses a dense pine grove and overlooks the islet of Gavdopoula.
 Hiking is very easy and suitable even for novice hikers.
 For those who do not love walking, there is a dirt road that reaches about 500m east of the beach.
 In the middle of the distance, you'll meet the abandoned settlement of Neveli.

-While you descend to Potamos, you will see on your left hand the beach in Bo.
-Bo is a very small beach shaped in a cave with north orientation and rocky bottom.
+While you descend to Potamos, you will see on your left hand the stony shore in Bo.
+Bo is a very small cove with north orientation and rocky bottom.
 Locals say that it takes its weird name from the wave sound “bo bo”, when it bursts on the rocks.